-Policy / Proposal Delivery progress made Comments reference N2-2 The Council's Local Development Plan contains policies on protecting and enhancing its priority greenspace and green networks and ensuring the effect of development proposals on the natural environment and flood risk is considered during the application process.
+Policy / Proposal reference Delivery progress made Comments N2-2 The Council's Local Development Plan contains policies on protecting and enhancing its priority greenspace and green networks and ensuring the effect of development proposals on the natural environment and flood risk is considered during the application process.
 The Council is also a member of the Glasgow and Clyde Valley Green Network Partnership (GCVGNP) whose remit is to protect and enhance access and habitat networks.

 N2-3 SLC manages two components of the Clyde Valley Woodlands National Nature Reserve, at Chatelherault and Mauldslie.
 Recent restructuring of the woodland at both sites is allowing conversion from coniferous forest to naturally regenerating, native broadleaved woodland.
+Clyde Valley Woodland NNR Partnership has annual meetings, which brings together SLC, Scottish Wildlife Trust and Nature Scot (formerly Scottish Natural Heritage).
 N2-7 SNH published a survey of the River Clyde Catchment to establish the extent of riparian transported INNS plants, Japanese Knotweed, Giant Hogweed and Himalayan Balsam.
-During 2019/20 SLC will prepare and issue an INNS position statement that will cover Japanese knotweed, giant hogweed and Himalayan balsam SLC collect data on reported occurrence, principally Japanese Knotweed.
-SLC undertake some control of the species on SLC land N2-11 The Local Development Plan contains policy to ensure development proposals mitigate and adapt against climate change.
+SLC collect data on reported occurrence, principally Japanese Knotweed.
+SLC undertake some control of the species on SLC land An INNS position statement that covers Japanese knotweed, giant hogweed and Himalayan balsam has been prepared and will be published in 2020-21 following committee approval N2-11 The Local Development Plan contains policy to ensure development proposals mitigate and adapt against climate change.
 The Planning Service works closely with colleagues in Greenspace and Countryside to ensure habitats are not adversely affected by new development.
 Masterplanning of the Council's Community Growth Areas has incorporated measures to enhance existing habitats.
-The Blueprint recently launched by the GCVGNP will be used strengthen existing habitat networks N2-18 The first cycle of Local Flood Risk Management Plans (LFRMPs) were published in June 2016.
+GCVGNP blueprint will be used strengthen existing habitat networks N2-18 The first cycle of Local Flood Risk Management Plans (LFRMPs) were published in June 2016.
 SLC were involved in the production of the Clyde & Loch Lomond and Tweed LFRMPs.
 Through the process of developing these plans a National Flood Risk Assessment identified the areas at risk of coastal flooding, and then objectives and actions were included in the Plans for Responsible Authorities to undertake in order to improve the current situation.
 Due to the location of South Lanarkshire, there are no coastal areas within the Council area.
 SLC therefore has no objectives or actions relating to the assessment or management of coasts within any LFRMP.